 How to get to Antiparos

-The best way to get to Antiparos is to first go to Paros, either by flying or by taking a ferry from Athens or other larger islands.
+The best way to get to Antiparos is to first go to Paros.
+If you’re coming from Athens, you can either fly or take a ferry.
+You can also get to Paros by ferry from other popular islands like Santorini, Mykonos, Milos and Naxos.
 Check the schedules and prices at FerriesInGreece, which is the main website for buying ferry tickets to most of the Greek islands.

 Once you’re in Paros, take another smaller ferry to Antiparos.
 You can do this from two places – Paros port (Paroikia) or Pounta, a small village south of the main town of Paros.
 The boat departing from Paros port is smaller and carries only passengers (no cars).
 The journey takes around 30 minutes.
 The ferry departing from Pounta is larger, can carry vehicles and the journey takes only about 7 minutes.
 If you get seasick easily, take the ferry departing from Pounta.
 Tickets to both of these Antiparos ferries are sold on board.